sapozhnikov/keeper/ReadMe.md

 >buro.db<p>

-If you want to enable compression, add argument *--compress".
+If you want to enable compression, add argument "--compress".
 You can set compression ratio from 1 (faster) to 9 (slower):<p>
 >buro --backup --srcdir="<source directory\>" --dstdir="<destination directory\>" --compress=9<p>

 Extension ".bz2" will be added to the names at *destination directory*:<p>